 The drawing depicts a waterfall, a motif that forms the background behind the layers of pop-inflected imagery in several paintings of Koons’s current Hulk Elvis series.
 Each print is numbered and signed by the artist.

 From kinky to kitsch to conceptual, Jeff Koons

-’ art is anything but conformist.
-Since he stirred up the art world establishment in the 1980s with his unapologetic basketball sculptures and stainless steel toy blow-ups, Koons has been known as somewhat of a bad boy—a reputation he confirmed in the early 1990s via works depicting him having sex with then-wife Cicciolina, the Italian porn star-cum-politician.
+’s art is anything but conformist.
+Since he stirred up the art world establishment in the 1980s with his unapologetic basketball sculptures and stainless-steel toy blow-ups, Koons has been known as somewhat of a bad boy—a reputation he confirmed in the early 1990s via works depicting him having sex with then-wife Cicciolina, the Italian porn-star-cum-politician.
 But at the same time he charmed the art world with Puppy

-, a 40-foot tall floral terrier that now resides at the Guggenheim Museum in Bilbao, Spain.
-Koons’ exploitation of the banal, in the aggrandizement and/or embodiment of kitsch and pop imagery, has become his trademark; detractors may delight in their naysaying, but Koons’ work commands millions at auction and his position at the forefront of contemporary art
+, a 40-foot-tall floral terrier that now resides at the Guggenheim Museum in Bilbao, Spain.
+Koons’s exploitation of the banal, in the aggrandizement and/or embodiment of kitsch and pop imagery, has become his trademark.
+Detractors may delight in their naysaying, but Koons’s work commands millions at auction and his position at the forefront of contemporary art is indisputable.

 This exhaustive monograph

 begins with a biographical essay by Ingrid Sischy

 who tells the personal story of a dedicated artist unwilling to compromise his work even in torrid times.
 An essay by Eckhard Schneider